Selected as Editors' Choice and nominated for Best of the Net 2013, read and listen to a couple of my poems.

 I've had fun exploring the visual aspect of poems and how the images complement the words, like in my poem "Emergency Room," as featured on the former Tygerburning blog under New Media Poetics.

 By reading at unexpected public venues, including the former Green Martini in Concord and in front of a full house at the Music Hall in Londonderry, I've acted as a pioneer and made space for reading poetry in public - to warm receptions.

 I've also read a selection of my own poems, and several inspired by my Gram's memoirs, at living history events.

-Listen to me read a poem!
+Listen to a poem